-5. Dynamic Data Vs Static data:

-Dynamic data are transitory.
+- 3. Code migrates data: Software is evolving towards programs in which more and more of the control and processing functions are stored in tables. - 4.
+Because of this, there is an increasing awareness that bugs in code are only half the battle and the data problems should be given equal attention. - 5.
+Dynamic Data Vs Static data: - Dynamic data are transitory.
 Whatever their purpose their lifetime is relatively short, typically the processing time of one transaction.
 A storage object may be used to hold dynamic data of different types, with different formats, attributes and residues.

 - Dynamic data bugs are due to leftover garbage in a shared resource.
 This can be handled in one of the three ways: (1) Clean up after the use by the user (2) Common Cleanup by the resource manager (3) No Clean up - Static Data are fixed in form and content.
-They appear in the source code or database directly or indirectly, for example a number, a string of characters, or a bit pattern. - Compile time processing will solve the bugs caused by static data. - 6.
-Information, parameter, and control: Static or dynamic data can serve in one of three roles, or in combination of roles: as a parameter, for control, or for information. - 7.
-Content, Structure and Attributes: Content can be an actual bit pattern, character string, or number put into a data structure.
+They appear in the source code or database directly or indirectly, for example a number string of characters, or a bit pattern ontent, Structure and Attributes: Content can be an actual bit pattern, character string, or number put into a data saructure.
 Content is a pure bit pattern and has no meaning unless it is interpreted by a hardware or software processor.
-All data bugs result in the corruption or misinterpretation of content.
-Structure relates to the size, shape and numbers that describe the data object, that is memory location used to store the content. (e.g A two dimensional array).
-Attributes relates to the specification meaning that is the semantics associated with the contents of a data object. (e.g. an integer, an alphanumeric string, a subroutine).
-The severity and subtlet of bugs increases as we go from content to attributes because the things get less formal in that direction.
+All data bugs corruption misinterpretation 'esult the of or ent.
+Structure relates to the size, shape and numbers that lescribe the data object, that is memory location used to store he content. (e.g A two dimensional array).
+Attributer relates to the specification meaning that is the semantics associated with the contents of a data object. (e.g. an integer, an alphanumeric string, a subroutine).
+The severity and subtlety of bugs increases as we go from content to attributes because the things get less formal in that direction